Vyral/amy-wengerd/_posts/2019-11-26-tis-the-season-our-december-special-for-new-home-selling-clients.md

 youtube_code: rHahtHshhUQ
 ---

-{% include youtube.html %}<center>In the giving spirit of the holiday season, we’re extending a special offer to all new homeowners who need to sell before 2020.
+{% include youtube.html %}

+<center>In the giving spirit of the holiday season, we&rsquo;re extending a special offer to all new homeowners who need to sell before 2020.
 Learn more here.</center>

+&nbsp;

 To show our appreciation for all the love and support we’ve received over the course of this year, **we’re extending a special offer to all new homeowners who list their homes with us during the month of December:** We will pay the cost of a one-year home warranty for your home sale—a $425-value\!
 This allows us to market your home to buyers as a warranty-protected property for the first year that they live in the home.